• Skip to primary navigation

 For any content issues please Contact Us.

-Failure to monitor can lead to birth injuries for infants, whether before, during, or after childbirth.
-Birth injuries caused by failure to monitor can range from minor to life-threatening, and in some cases, death.
+A medical provider’s failure to monitor can lead to birth injuries in infants, whether before, during, or soon after childbirth.
+Birth injuries caused by failure to monitor can range from minor to life-threatening and, in some cases, death.
 They may include brain damage, nerve damage, or cerebral palsy.

 During childbirth, mothers and infants need to be closely monitored by a medical team (doctors, nurses, etc.) to ensure there are no health issues.
-If there are issues, monitoring allows doctors and nurses to catch the problems in time before any significant damage occurs.
+Monitoring allows doctors and nurses to catch problems before significant damage occurs.

-Healthcare providers generally strive to ensure all procedures are done correctly during childbirth, but sometimes medical negligence occurs when they fail to follow up on a patient or fail to detect and correct a medical issue; this is known as “failure to monitor.”
+Healthcare providers want to ensure all procedures are done correctly during childbirth.
+Sometimes, medical negligence occurs when they fail to follow up on a patient or detect and correct a medical issue.
+In medical malpractice, this is known as a “failure to monitor.”

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area